SUSE/bci-docs/content/guides/container-suseconnect.md

 [`container-suseconnect`](https://github.com/SUSE/container-suseconnect) is a
 plugin available in all Base Container Images that ship with Zypper.
-When the plugin finds the host's SUSE Linux Enterprise Server registration credentials, which gives the container access the SUSE Linux Enterprise repositories.
+When the plugin finds the host's SUSE Linux Enterprise Server registration credentials, it uses them to give the container access the SUSE Linux Enterprise repositories.
 This includes additional modules and previous package versions that are not part of the free SLE_BCI repository.